 Socioeconomic disparities in the city make it difficult to maintain an adequate supply of high-quality labor.
 Many people lack access to jobs and information as well as lack of crucial training opportunities for under-represented or under-resourced populations.
 To support better access and job training opportunities, the Beaverton Brownfields Program will adopt similar local hiring requirements developed for the Enterprise Zone.
 Additionally, through the U.S. Environmental Protection Agency (EPA) Assessment Grant funds, remediation of certain brownfield sites will offer on-the-job training programs for Beaverton youth, the under-employed and the unemployed.

 To offset infrastructure costs for new and redevelopment, the city is considering creative strategies including state infrastructure financing as well as private funding for projects to leverage needed capital improvements.

 Capital investments in brownfields remediation and development can be offset by state and local tax and other financial incentives.
 However, demand for these resources typically outpaces supply.
 To support economic development of local businesses, the city partners with community development financial institutions (CDFIs) who provide mission-based lending to underserved, marginal businesses to help fill the gap.

 EPA Assessment Grant

-With a grant from the EPA, the city is working to expand its existing Brownfields program to help property and business owners with brownfield site assessments and planning for reuse of commercial and industrial sites, job training opportunities and public engagement.
+With a grant from the EPA, the city is working to expand its existing Brownfields program to help property and business owners with brownfield site assessments and planning for reuse of commercial and industrial sites, job training opportunities, and public engagement.
 The city will begin project activities in Spring 2015.
-Learn more about the EPA funded projects.

 The city provides many tools for property owners or potential property owners of known or suspected brownfield sites including: